dragonflypl/web-wiki/react.md

 - use spread operator (with desctucturing `{ name, ...rest}` ) to pass props `{...props}` when possible
 - create formatting components! (`<Cash>6</Cash>` -> `$6`)

+### Organisms

+Make them dumb, do not create mini apps.

+Organisms still should not make any API calls.
+They still should receive data via props.

+Otherwise they can lead to overfetching and displaying out of sync data and other problems.

 ## Environment

 ### General boilerplate